marcimmediato/reststop/notes.md

-# What does it do
-###Step 1:
-  - Get user location
-  - Time willing to travel

-###Step 2:
-  - Given time to travel
-  - Give me subway stops within that radius
+# User Flow

+A user:

+1. Navigates to home page
+1. Selects train line ( just L for MVP )
+1. Presented with origin stop list based on line selected
+1. Presented with destination stop list based on origin selected
+1. Enters and submits food search terms
+1. Presented with n * 5 options for restaurants, where N is the number of stops between origin and destination.

 # Models and relationships

+TBD

-### User
+### Restaurant

-- email?
 - name
-- location

-- has many trips
+- address

-### Restaurant
+- belongs to stop

 ### Trip

+- has many stops (stops between beginning and ending)

+### Line

+(store)

-- starting location/stop
+- Name
+- has many stops ?

+### Stops

-- ending location/stop
+- name
-- duration
+- location (lat/long?)

-- belongs to user
+- Belongs to line

-###

-# Features

-## MVP

-## Future/Icebox
+- has many restaurants